-- Pooling businesses in rural areas together and support them to access the National Gigabit Voucher Scheme.
-The scheme is offered by the Government to provide the finance that groups of rural businesses and residents need to access gigabit connectivity. - Work with partners to make it easier and more cost effective for broadband providers to enhance connectivity across the borough.
-This could include a streamlined process for securing wayleaves on council owned land. - Investigate opportunities to use the public realm (e.g. lampposts, toilet blocks, public assets, street furniture etc) in our historic urban and village centres to provide wireless small cell networks without needing to dig up roads.
+- Support rural areas accessing any available schemes offered by government. (eg. Project Gigabit - ends 2028). - Work with partners to make it easier and more cost effective for broadband providers to enhance connectivity across the borough.
+This could include a streamlined process for securing wayleaves on council owned land, social housing and council estate/properties. - Investigate opportunities to use the public realm (e.g. lampposts, toilet blocks, public assets, street furniture etc) in our historic urban and village centres to provide wireless small cell networks without needing to dig up roads.
 This would help to introduce rapid and reliable connectivity to businesses and residents living in and close to our centres without significant disruption.
 It will require working with Surrey County Council given their ownership of much street furniture and assets who have recently entered into a non-exclusive agreement with Freshwave to bring forward this technology across the county.